-Starscape is a superb 2D shooter/strategy mix from Moonpod Software, an independent software house founded by 3 industry experts.
+Starscape is a superb 2D shooter/strategy mix from Moonpod Software, an independent software house founded by three industry experts.
 The combination of nonstop action, strategic elements (mainly R&D options on your fleet), an interesting "space opera" plot that unfolds over time, and stunning graphics is enough justification for the game's induction into our Hall of Belated Fame.
-The thorough review at Adrenaline Vault should be enough to pursuade everyone why this is one of the best – and most innovative – games of its kind ever made.
+The thorough review at Adrenaline Vault should be enough to convey to everyone why this is one of the best – and most innovative – games of its kind ever made.

-"In the 23rd century you are assigned to a research station named Aegis whose mission is to study faster than light travel.
-Unfortunately, an alien fleet of bio-mechanical Archnid invaders ambushes the station, and given its minimal defenses, they quickly take it over and steal its revolutionary "Dimension Drive."
-As the last available pilot, you need to undertake a myriad of tasks: build offensive vessels, defend your station, dispatch untold numbers of marauding aliens, establish relationships with allies, investigate innovative technologies, locate missing crew members, mine asteroids for critical minerals, retrieve the "Dimension Drive," and escape from the "Grid" where you now find yourself.
+"In the 23rd century you are assigned to a research station named Aegis whose mission is to study faster-than-light travel.
+Unfortunately, an alien fleet of bio-mechanical Archnid invaders ambushes the station, and given its minimal defenses, they quickly take it over and steal its revolutionary "Dimension Drive".
+As the last available pilot, you need to undertake a myriad of tasks: build offensive vessels, defend your station, dispatch untold numbers of marauding aliens, establish relationships with allies, investigate innovative technologies, locate missing crew members, mine asteroids for critical minerals, retrieve the "Dimension Drive", and escape from the "Grid" where you now find yourself.
 This science fiction story is not that stunningly innovative but does not need to be to sustain the action.

 Moonpod succeeds in most if not all of its admittedly modest objectives in its first release: The battles are incredibly fun, and the management of research and development opens the door to intriguing tactical choices.
 Whatever limitations exist with graphics or audio (and the boredom associated with mining) do not significantly hamper the enjoyment you can derive from this innovative combination of action and strategy."Reviewed by: Underdogs